PGSSoft/java-spring-course-pwr-2017/README.md

 # Homework

+## Chapter 4

+Fill the questionaire for chapter 4 in agenda

+Add to an existing application endpoints that will:
+* Accept GET request with source currency and target currency and return exchange rates based on real data from http://fixer.io/
+* Accept GET request with source currency and multiple target currencies and return rates for each one
+* Do the same, but accept POST request with a JSON body containing those parameters
+* Accept a number between 0 and 1000, source currency and target currency and performs conversion
+* Add date as parameter to present historical results
+* Return some status codes besides "200 OK" and "500 Internal Server Error"

+Resources:

+* How to build own webervice: https://howtotrainyourjava.com/2017/03/09/spring-web-basics/
+* How to use external webservice: https://spring.io/guides/gs/consuming-rest/

 ## Chapter 3
 `Please also fill in the questionaire attached to description of chapter 3.
 Fron now on the questionaire will be attached to each chapter`